Jubatian/rrpge-spec/specs/userlib/llmm.rst

 - Param0: Target PRAM word address, high
 - Param1: Target PRAM word address, low
 - Param2: Value to set the area to
-- Param3: Length of the area, high (0 is also valid)
+- Param3: Length of the area in words, high (0 is valid)
-- Param4: Length of the area, low (0 is also valid)
+- Param4: Length of the area in words, low (0 is valid)

 Sets the given PRAM memory area to the given value.
 Uses PRAM pointer 3 for this, which is not preserved (not restored after the set).